The-OASIS-Project/stat/README.md

 # STAT - System Telemetry and Analytics Tracker

 STAT is the OASIS subsystem responsible for monitoring internal hardware conditions and broadcasting live telemetry across the network.
-It tracks critical metrics such as power levels, CPU usage, memory load, and thermal status, then publishes this data via MQTT for consumption by other modules like DAWN (voice interface) and MIRAGE (HUD).
+It tracks critical metrics such as power levels, CPU usage, memory load, and thermal status, then publishes this data via MQTT for consumption by other modules like DAWN (voice interface), MIRAGE (HUD), and other systems.

 Designed for extensibility, STAT serves as the diagnostic heartbeat of the suit—reporting and keeping the entire system informed and in sync.

 ## Features

+- **Multi-source Power Monitoring**: Support for INA238 (single-channel) and INA3221 (multi-channel) power monitors
+- **Auto-detection of Hardware**: Automatically detects and configures for available power monitors
+- **Daly BMS Integration**: Full support for Daly Smart BMS with cell-level monitoring
+- **Unified Battery Monitoring**: Combines data from multiple sources for comprehensive battery status
 - **Real-time Hardware Monitoring**: Continuous monitoring of voltage, current, power, and temperature
 - **Battery Time Estimation**: Advanced runtime prediction based on battery chemistry, capacity, and load
+- **Battery Health Diagnostics**: Cell-level voltage analysis with deviation detection
 - **Accurate Battery Status**: Non-linear state of charge calculation using chemistry-specific discharge curves
 - **Temperature Compensation**: Adjusts battery capacity estimates based on temperature conditions
 - **ARK Electronics Jetson Carrier Support**: Automatic detection with optimized settings
 - **OASIS Integration Ready**: Designed for integration with DAWN, MIRAGE, and other modules
+- **MQTT Telemetry Broadcasting**: Publishes structured data for network consumption
 - **Professional Telemetry Display**: Clean, organized output with status indicators
-- **Modular Design**: Clean separation of concerns with dedicated modules
-- **Robust I2C Communication**: Comprehensive I2C utilities with error handling
-- **Command-line Interface**: Flexible configuration options
+- **System Monitoring**: CPU usage, memory usage, and fan speed tracking
+- **Service Mode**: Can run as a background service with systemd integration

 ## Building